 1. Unwrap the meat, drain it and pop it into a large lidded tub along with the sliced garlic, fresh bay, whole cloves, a broken cinnamon stick, oregano, red wine and vinegar and a good pinch of freshly ground pepper.

 2. Marinate overnight*.
 If there’s no time, don’t fret.
 Get a fork and pierce the meat all over whilst in the marinade.
 Then massage everything together for a couple of mins and that’ll do a quick fix – not as good but it gets you there faster.

-7. Add the tinned tomatoes and tomato puree to veg.
+7. Add the tinned tomatoes and tomato purée to veg.
 Cook for a couple of mins to reduce down a bit.
 Then scrape all the veg into the pot with the beef.
 Pour in a little more water, if need, to keep everything just covered.

 8. Pop a lid on.
-Simmer for 2 ½ hours, stirring every 30 mins and topping up with water or wine (tasting as you go) as needed.
+Simmer for 2½ hours, stirring every 30 mins and tasting as you go, topping up with water or wine as needed.

 9. This is wonderful served with a dollop of Greek yogurt, crumbles of feta, fresh oregano leaves and chopped walnuts.